moqaddus-rafi-brainx/Training_Repo_2/README.md

-making changes in the feature-branch
+changing the line for conflict